Pregnant women and babies face 'terrifying' threat from xylazine addiction

 "Our patients know that this is out there," Hull said.
 "They’re scared, they’re terrified and they are very worried about the potential impacts on their pregnancies, their deliveries, and their infants."

 She said one challenge for pregnant women who want medical help is that they often face legal risk.
-Drug use is a crime and seeking care and admitting to the use of substances like fentanyl and xylazine often costs women custody of their children.
+Drug use is a crime.
+Seeking care and admitting to the use of substances like fentanyl and xylazine often cost women custody of their children.

 Hull co-authored one of the first studies of xylazine’s impact on pregnant women, a report she described as a "wake-up call."